DWR-Chatbot-Project/Chatbot/README.md

 # DWRChatbot
 Welcome to Our Drinking Water Regulations Chatbot Repo!

 This project aims to build a chatbot that is capable of answering user questions about California Drinking Water Regulations.
-The project will be documented in a paper which will be published in the industry publications if conditions are suffice.
+The project will be documented in a paper that may be published in an industry journal if conditions are sufficient.

-Project team members include water industry professionals at the California Water Resource Control Boards and California Data Collaborative who are teamed up with students participating in the UCB Data Science Discovery Program.
+Project team members include talented students participating in the UCB Data Science Discovery Programwater as well as industry professionals at the California Data Collaborative and the California Water Resource Control Boards.

 A pdf copy and a word copy of the regulations can be found in the Regulations folder.
 Alternatively the regulations can be scraped from the following website: https://govt.westlaw.com/calregs/Browse/Home/California/CaliforniaCodeofRegulations?guid=IE55EDC305B6011EC9451000D3A7C4BC3&originationContext=documenttoc&transitionType=Default&contextData=(sc.Default)